Chargers' safety James out for season after knee surgery - WHIZ News

 After being an All-Pro selection as a rookie in 2018, James played in only five games last season due to a foot injury.

+Lynn and defensive coordinator Gus Bradley will assess many combinations leading up to the Sept.
+13 opener at Cincinnati.
 Rayshawn Jenkins, Desmond King and rookie Alohi Gilman are possibilities to take over for James at strong safety.

-Los Angeles will open the season on Sept.
-13 at Cincinnati against quarterback Joe Burrow, who was the first pick in April’s draft.
+Lynn dismissed of looking for outside help on Monday, but changed course Wednesday by saying they would look at all options.
+The Chargers have the sixth position on the waiver wire and could kick the tires on Earl Thomas, who played for Bradley for two seasons in Seattle.

+“Things could be fluid at the beginning of the season where we put guys until we find everyone a home,” Lynn said.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL